 12: Cole Caufield, Montreal Canadiens

 Cole Caufield is an elite skater and a pure goal-scorer.
 He has a full arsenal of shots, all of which can result in the puck in the back of the net.
 The Canadiens have a future superstar in their system, even if he spends a couple of seasons developing before he gets to the NHL.
 He’s already considered a steal at 15th overall in the 2019 NHL Draft.

-Alex Turcotte was the best two-way centre in the draft, and just might be the team’s next Anze Kopitar.
+Alex Turcotte was the best two-way centre in the 2019 draft, and just might be the team’s next Anze Kopitar.
 He’s an excellent skater, can pile up the points, and is an elite prospect in the league.
 He’s an absolute threat every time he hits the ice.
 There really isn’t any clear flaw in his game.
-I’d expect to see the star prospect see some NHL time at the very latest in 2020-21.
+I’d expect to see the star prospect see some NHL time in 2020-21.

 6: Bowen Byram, Colorado Avalanche

 Bowen Byram is a great skater with an ability to surprise opposing players with his speed.
 His vision allows him to make big passing plays, and he isn’t afraid to play physically.
 He handles the puck very well and has a quick, hard shot that can fool goaltenders.
 His will very soon be quarterbacking the Avalanche’s power play and leading the breakouts from his own end.